GauravKumar-Tyagi/Learn-Kotlin-Flow/README.md

     }
     ```

-4. Emitters Operators
+# 4. Emitters Operators
+  - Here are some commonly used transform operators in Kotlin Flow:

-    A. transform
+    ## A. transform

     ![transform operator](assets/transform.png)